cdanewschool/AHLTA-WebRedesign-Prototype/README.md

 A prototype created to demonstrate the use of five out of 14 AHLTA modules redesigned by Parsons Institute for Information Mapping (PIIM), in a web-based environment using the Patient Ancillary Web Services (PAWS).

+The GUI framework/technology prototype contains the following key attributes, elements, and components:
+1. Built entirely in Ajax and JavaScript utilizing HTML and CSS 3 and integrated components from
+a.
+Major, open-source JavaScript libraries.
+2. Enabled integration with the Java Portlet specification.
+3. GUI components were compartmentalized to allow dynamic loading and unloading of modules.
+4. Enabled connection to the PAWS system to run AHLTA functionalities.

 LICENSING

 © Copyright 2011 PIIM